 At Rs.7.27 lakh, the Titanium Blue variant of the Ford Figo is the cheapest car from any manufacturer to come with 6 airbags.
 Other safety features include ABS with EBD as standard across all variants, while the Titanium Blue comes equipped with Hill-start assist, Traction control, and a rearview camera.
-The made-in-India Ford Figo scored a comfortable 4-star rating at the Latin NCAP crash test so the structure is quite rigid and stable as well.
-The Ford Figo, in our books, is the most affordable enthusiasts car too, with the most responsive and direct steering input, potent petrol and diesel engines, and a perfectly tuned suspension setup.
+The made-in-India Ford Figo scored a comfortable 4-star rating on the Latin NCAP crash test so the structure is quite rigid and stable as well.
+The Ford Figo, in our books, is the most affordable enthusiast’s car too, with the most responsive and direct steering input, potent petrol and diesel engines, and a perfectly tuned suspension setup.

 Hyundai Venue – 6 Airbags (SX Optional)